FrakPotatoEater69/PetrushkaProductsBot/Readme.md

 ﻿# Telegram bot for an online store of vegetables and fruits "Petrushka"

-Petrushka Products Bot  is a Telegram bot designed to help users browse, select, and order fresh 🥦 vegetables, fruits, herbs and berries.
+Petrushka Products Bot  is a Telegram bot designed to help users browse, select, and order fresh vegetables 🥦, fruits 🍍, herbs 🌿 and berries 🍓.
 The bot provides a user-friendly interface to explore the catalog, add items to the cart, and place orders for delivery.

 ## Table of Contents
 * [Backstory](#backstory)